DevangRay/compiler-extension/SOLUTION-D5.md

 %incrementTmp.9 = add i64 %x.0, 10
 br i1 false, label %body2.10, label %header1.loopexit
 ```

-Can be found.
+In this scenario loop unrolling split the inner while loop into 10 increment statements which were then
+combined through the instruction combine pass into a singular add 10 as evidenced by looking at the .ll file where the instruction turned into `%incrementTmp.9 = add i64 %x.0, 10`
 This effectively reduced the number of instructions by a factor of N where
 N is the end range of the upper loop, in this scenario 10.
 Here loop unrolling shows its benefit to
 improve SIP/TIP code through providing an avenue for instruction combination.
 Further optimization appears to be required in order to prune these unnecessary headers and breaks.